-6. Health, wellbeing and emotional support Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Î Î Î PSHCE / PSED / Circle Time sessions include all children Our PSCHE curriculum includes mental health and wellbeing as well as RSHE.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å PSHE / PSED / Circle Time sessions include all children, using The Thrive Approach.
 R-time / SEAL activities are used at times.
-The SENDCo is a TIS practitioner and enables provision to develop pupils' social, emotional and mental health needs.
-The Head of School and SENCo have attended TIS practitioner training and support individual pupils themselves as well as supporting and advising teachers and TAs to support other pupils.
-Whole class and individual Motional screenings and reviews take place regularly.
+The SENCo is a Thrive practitioner and enables provision to develop pupils' social, emotional and mental health needs.
 Some Year 6's are given the responsibility of being Buddies during playtime.
 Fruit is available at playtimes for all children up to Key Stage 1.
 If children have concerns, all staff will make sure they are available to listen.
-Safeguarding is the responsibility of all members of staff Mrs Carmichael is the designated person who leads safeguarding across the school.
-Regular safeguarding team meetings are held with the safeguarding team.
-We have extra-curricular sports clubs daily after school so that all children have the opportunity to attend.
+Safeguarding is the responsibility of all members of staff and we also have a designated person who leads Safeguarding across the school.
+We have extra-curricular sports clubs daily after school so that all There is a lunchtime club available for those children who find it difficult to be out on the playground.
+We run group sessions on an as needed basis to support children with issues such as low self-esteem, social skills, anger management and conflict resolution.
+We invite some children to extracurricular clubs run by external companies.
+A THRIVE Approach is adopted by all staff which supports children to develop emotional wellbeing.
+This may take the form of 1:1 or small group activities.
+TACs and Early Support meetings are attended by medical professionals such as the School Nurse.
+THRIVE Action Plans are developed for children who need additional emotional support.
+A PSA provides regular support for children needing 1:1 sessions.
+The PSA also identifies extra support for families if needed.
+The school has good links with Family Information Services CAMHS Social Care Dreadnought Penhaligon's Friends Early Support Children with additional medical needs have individual care plans that are produced in consultation with parents and relevant medical children have the opportunity to attend. professionals.
 Risk assessments are completed for all trips and activities in school.
 There is a designated person within school who checks the school site for risks.
-We have good links with local secondary schools and sports clubs who support us in providing themed days with a sport theme.
-There is a lunchtime club available for those children who find it difficult to be out on the playground.
-We run group sessions on an as needed basis to support children with issues such as low self-esteem, social skills, anger management and conflict resolution.
-We invite some children to extra-curricular clubs run by external companies.
-A TIS Approach is adopted by all staff which supports children to develop emotional wellbeing.
-This may take the form of 1:1 or small group activities.
-All staff have had emotion coaching training and these approaches are used to support the children TACs and Early Support meetings are attended by medical professionals such as the School Nurse.
-Boxall Profiles are used for children who need additional emotional support.
-The school has good links with Family Information Services CAMHS Social Care Dreadnought Penhaligon's Friends Early Support Play Therapy Kernow SEMH services Our school PSA provides support for individual families and works closely with the school SLT and staff.
-Children with additional medical needs have individual care plans, which are produced in consultation with parents and relevant medical professionals.
-We seek additional training from the School Nurse to help

-Whole school approaches Additional, targeted support Specialist, individualised support The universal offer to all children and YP and provision and provision There are a number of Teaching Assistants with Paediatric First Aid training.
-Counselling support services can be accessed where appropriate School nurse service is available through parental referral. us support children with additional medical needs who may need to be administered with emergency medicine.
+We seek additional training from the School Nurse to help us support children with additional medical needs who may need to be administered with emergency We have good links with local secondary schools and sports clubs who support us in providing themed days with a sport theme. medicine.
+There are a number of Teaching Assistants with Paediatric First Aid training.
+Counselling support services can be accessed where appropriate School nurse service is available through parental referral.